awsdocs/amazon-sagemaker-developer-guide/doc_source/blazingtext_hyperparameters.md

 # BlazingText Hyperparameters<a name="blazingtext_hyperparameters"></a>

 When you start a training job with a `CreateTrainingJob` request, you specify a training algorithm\.
 You can also specify algorithm\-specific hyperparameters as string\-to\-string maps\.
-As BlazingText can be used in two different modes, *Word2Vec \(unsupervised\)* and *Text Classification \(supervised\)*, the hyper\-parameters are itemized in separate sections\.
+The hyperparameters for the BlazingText algorithm depend on which mode you use: Word2Vec \(unsupervised\) and Text Classification \(supervised\)\.

 ## Word2Vec Hyperparameters<a name="blazingtext_hyperparameters_word2vec"></a>